k-cybulski/survivingdke/index.md

 ### Must have

 * Work late at night, or long hours on PC?
-Install F.Lux <br/>
+Install F.Lux or Redshift <br/>
 	_(Ensures your eyes will last)_

 * Gym & Sports all year == 180€ @ UM Sport <br/>